Arbitrium

-Arbitrium is a viral peptide produced by bacteriophages to communicate with each other.
-It is six amino acids long, and is produced when a phage infects a bacterial host.
-It signals to other phages that a host has been infected.
+Arbitrium is a viral peptide produced by bacteriophages to communicate with each other and decide host cell fate.
+It is six amino acids(aa) long, and so is also referred to as a hexapeptide.
+It is produced when a phage infects a bacterial host. and signals to other phages that the host has been infected.

 Discovery

 Arbitrium was first observed by a team led by Rotem Sorek, a microbial geneticist at the Weizmann Institute of Science in Israel.
 They were studying communication in Bacillus subtilis bacteria - in particular, how bacteria infected with phages warn nearby uninfected bacteria about the presence of these viruses.
 They found that the phages (strain phi3T) communicated with each other to co-ordinate their infection.
+Additionally, they found similarities between the human innate immune system and the bacterial defense system against phages.
+It appears that components of the immune system originated from the bacterial defense system.